umr4nlp/umr-guidelines/guidelines.md

 [Back to Table of Contents](#toc)

 #### Part 3-3-6.
 Degree
 In AMR, markers of degree such as English _very_ (high degree of a scalar quality, as in _very cold_) and _somewhat_ (low degree of a scalar quality, as in _somewhat dirty_) are treated lexically - a `:degree` relation is added to the property concept that is admodified.
 However, in many languages, such degree expressions are morphological rather than periphrastic - they form a single word with the property concept word.
 Such a lexical treatment is hard for these languages.
 UMR therefore allows annotators to treat `:degree` as an attribute, with three possible values: `intensifier`, `downtoner`, and `equal`.
-These values can in this way be attached directly to the whole property concept word without the need for morphological decomposition, as shown in [\[3-3-6 (1)\]](#3-3-6 (1)).
+These values can in this way be attached directly to the whole property concept word without the need for morphological decomposition, as shown in <a href="#3-3-6 (1)">(1)</a>.
 For languages with periphrastic degree expressions like English, the lexical entry for words such as _very_ and _somewhat_ can be constructed to include reference to which of the three degree values listed above it expresses.
 In that way, English annotations would be comparable to annotations in a language like Sanapaná.

 <span id="3-3-6 (1)" label="3-3-6 (1)">3-3-6 (1)</span>
 ```